freqtrade/freqtrade/docs/strategy-customization.md

 !!!
 Warning "Warning about backtesting"
-    Be careful when using dataprovider in backtesting. `historic_ohlcv()` (and `get_pair_dataframe()` for the backtesting runmode) provides the full time-range in one go, so please be aware of it and make sure to not "look into the future" to avoid surprises when running in dry/live mode).
+    Be careful when using dataprovider in backtesting. `historic_ohlcv()` (and `get_pair_dataframe()` for the backtesting runmode) provides the full time-range in one go, so please be aware of it and make sure to not "look into the future" to avoid surprises when running in dry/live mode.

-!!!
-Warning "Warning in hyperopt"
-    This option cannot currently be used during hyperopt.

-#### *get_analyzed_dataframe(pair, timeframe)*
+### *get_analyzed_dataframe(pair, timeframe)*

 This method is used by freqtrade internally to determine the last signal.
 It can also be used in specific callbacks to get the signal that caused the action (see [Advanced Strategy Documentation](strategy-advanced.md) for more details on available callbacks).